Akardy/Alchemy-ETH-Bootcamp/Week 1 - Blockchain Cryptography/Week01-Notes.md

 - `Fast to Compute` - It must be a quick calculation for a computer.

 **Public Key Cryptography**

+An `Ethereum public key` is a point on ab elliptic curve.
+In simpler terms, an Ethereum public key is two number, joined together.

 Historically, Cryptography was the study of encrypting messages securely so it couldn't be decrypted even if intercepted. `Diffie–Hellman key exchange` was one of the first public-key protocols.